Jeeivan/Dating-project/README.md

 ```

 The issue arose when the button was clicked, attempting to send a POST request while simultaneously navigating to the next page.
-Initially, the formId would be null on the initial click, requiring the user to press the button twice to proceed to the next part of the questionnaire, resulting in the creation of two forms.
+Initially, the 'formId' would be null on the initial click, requiring the user to press the button twice to proceed to the next part of the questionnaire, resulting in the creation of two forms.
 To resolve this, I implemented a solution by creating a separate button to navigate to the next page after the form was submitted.

 ```